jonassix/DEPRECATED-IotaSeedVault/README.md

 In the near future i will add more comments to my code and make sure there are no .dlls needed.

 ## Installation
 Compile the soure or download the executable.
-Make sure the .dll files are with them when you move the app.

 Download v1.0.2 : [IotaSeedVault.exe](https://github.com/jonassix/IotaSeedVault/releases/download/v1.0.2/IotaSeedVault.exe)